Skip to content

 Systematic literature review and empirical analysis of AI's impacts on labor and employment, in collaboration with Virginia Commonwealth University and the National University of Singapore.

-Haley Hyatt (VCU) · Kyla MacDonald (VCU) · Manoranjan Mohan Kumar (VCU) · Sophia Ratliff (VCU) · Stephanie Nogales (VCU) · Sarina Oliveri Kuhnle · Shiva Shakouri · Arnav Grover · Kayshav Bhardwaj · Emre Gulec · Urjit Aich · Airton Ludena (VCU) · Ashley Ko · Austin Lee · Gabe Aguilar (VCU) · Keira Lavelle · Krista Gross (VCU) · Kush Mehra (NUS) · Mihit Mahanta · Phillip Hanan (NUS) · Zanika Hossain (VCU) · Chelsy Luna (VCU) · Mikil Kuruppu (NUS) · Aira Chaudhary · Alejandro Gonzalez · Aayushi Sahgal · Josephine Bradley · Yiyang He (NUS) · Yash Singhal
+Haley Hyatt (VCU) · Kyla MacDonald (VCU) · Manoranjan Mohan Kumar (VCU) · Sophia Ratliff (VCU) · Stephanie Nogales (VCU) · Sarina Oliveri Kuhnle · Shiva Shakouri · Arnav Grover · Kayshav Bhardwaj · Emre Gulec · Urjit Aich · Airton Ludena (VCU) · Ashley Ko · Austin Lee · Gabe Aguilar (VCU) · Keira Lavelle · Krista Gross (VCU) · Kush Mehra (NUS) · Mihit Mahanta · Phillip Hanan (NUS) · Zanika Hossain (VCU) · Chelsy Luna (VCU) · Mikil Kuruppu (NUS) · Aira Chaudhary · Alejandro Gonzalez · Aayushi Sahgal · Josephine Bradley · Yiyang He (NUS) · Yash Sinhal

 Students affiliated with GRAIL through independent studies, course-based projects, external fellowships, or other forms of mentorship not tied to one of the flagship GRAIL labs.